 Objective.
-Reduce ~~the net emissions of greenhouse gases from Arcata; reduce other negative impacts of energy production and use through conservation and efficiency practices, including risks from nuclear power, air emissions, fuel spills, and wildlife and habitat destruction;~~ reduce energy costs to the city and its residents, and increase the percent of energy purchases from ~~renewable sources within our region;~~ increase ~~the city's and nation's energy security and reduce our vulnerability to changes in energy availability outages and increased~~ price; increase public awareness of energy issues and encourage an energy conservation ethic; ~~monitor the cost and effectiveness of Arcata's actions so we and others can learn from them; and implement Arcata's~~ Advisory Proposition B.
+Reduce the net emissions of greenhouse gases from Arcata; reduce other negative impacts of energy production and use, including risks from nuclear power, air emissions, fuel spills, and wildlife and habitat destruction; reduce energy costs to the city and its residents, and increase the percent of energy purchases from sources within our region; increase the city's and nation's energy security and reduce our vulnerability to changes in energy availability and price; increase public awareness of energy issues and encourage an energy conservation ethic; monitor the cost and effectiveness of Arcata's actions so we and others can learn from them; and implement Arcata's Advisory Proposition B.